How to Exit Man Page in Terminal

 How do I exit the man page in Linux?

-Simply press the q key.
-This quits the manual and returns you to your terminal prompt.
+Press the q key.
+This quits the manual page and returns you to the terminal prompt.

 How do I scroll faster inside a man page?